Delaware Court Records

 What is a Delaware Divorce Decree?

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
+Family court documents generally encompass marriage and divorce records.
+Both types of records contain information considered very personal to the parties involved, and it is recommended that those parties maintain these records carefully to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Delaware?